-

 The end of the Punic wars saw an increase in piracy in the western Mediterranean.
 The Roman occupation of Hispania had meant a growth of maritime trade between the Iberian and Italian peninsulas.
 Pirates took advantage of the strategic location of the Balearic Islands to raid Roman commerce, using both Menorca and Majorca as bases.
 In reaction to this, the Romans invaded Menorca.

-other: Balearic Islands, Mallorca, Eivissa y Formentera, Menorca
+Other: Balearic Islands, Mallorca, Eivissa y Formentera, Menorca

-Suggested citation: Michal Páleník: EU regions - Menorca - ES533, IZ Bratislava, retrieved from: https://www.iz.sk/en/projects/eu-regions/ES533
+Suggested citation: Michal Páleník: Europe and its regions in numbers - Menorca – ES533, IZ Bratislava, retrieved from: https://www.iz.sk/PES533, ISBN: 978-80-970204-9-1, DOI:10.5281/zenodo.10200164